antorbus/reddevilplayer/README.md

 # RedDevil Player

 RedDevilPlayer is lightweight and invisible audio player that runs as a daemon.
 It is vi-like with minimal visible interface and is controlled entirely through keyboard shortcuts.
+It is currently only available for MacOS.

 ## Setup and Running
 Requires accessibility privileges to capture keyboard shortcuts.
 To run simply execute `make run` from the application directory.